BlockstreamResearch/dicemix/doc/protocol.md

 and detailed definitions.

 ## Communication Model
-Peers are connected via a broadcast mechanism, e.g., a server receiving protocol messages from each peer and forwarding them to all other peers.
-The broadcast mechanism is also responsible for notifiying the other peers when a peer has failed to send a protocol messages in time.
+Peers are connected via a terminating reliable broadcast mechanism, e.g., a server receiving protocol messages from each peer and forwarding them to all other peers.
+The broadcast mechanism is responsible for ensuring that the same protocol message is forwarded to all other peers and for notifiying the other peers when a peer has failed to send a protocol message in time.

 The communication between peers and the broadcast mechanism must be authenticated in both directions to prevent a network attacker from interfering with the protocol.